mabood25/Data_Science_Portfolio/Zenlife_Incetive_Analysis/README.md

-Analyze and visualize sales data from Zenlife's international offices to support a high-end summer campaign and allocation of incentives for Sales Representatives.
+To analyze and visualize sales data from Zenlife's international offices to support a high-end summer campaign and allocation of incentives for Sales Representatives.a

 **Context**: This repository is for analyzing and visualizing sales data from Zenlife's international offices to support a high-end summer campaign.
 It includes statistical analysis and Power BI reports, highlighting sales trends and proposing a revised incentive system for representatives.
 Contributions are welcome.